Tavleenkm/__Scraper/README.md

 6. The program will scrape the HTML content of the Reddit post and comments and save it to a text file named output.txt in the project directory.

+## Extracting Comments
+To extract comments from the output.txt file, the extractcomments.py script uses regular expressions to match comment patterns.
+If the comments are found, they are saved to the comments.txt file.

 ## Author:
 Tavleen Kaur